aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/300-lab-08-user-data.md

 ##### 3. Install Apache web server on the instance:

-You will write bash script to install the application.
+You will write a bash script to install the application.

   {{% notice note %}}
   Scripts entered as user data are executed as `root`, so do not use `sudo` command in the script.